-Last month, the Diem Association announced a partnership between Diem Networks US and Silvergate Capital Corp.
+Earlier this year, the Diem Association announced a partnership between Diem Networks US and Silvergate Capital Corp.
 Silvergate Bank will be the exclusive issuer of the Diem USD stablecoin.
 The association is undertaking a strategic shift to the United States.

 Alan Lane, chief executive officer of Silvergate, said in a press release, “We believe in the future of U.S. dollar-backed stablecoins and their potential to transform existing payment systems.”